An East German Medallion commemorating the Construction of the Berlin Wall. Could we have kept it from being minted?

 |

-- Peter Wyden’s non-fiction book Wall: The Inside Story of Divided Berlin (1989) confirms the other half of the legend upon which the novel is based.
+- Peter Wyden’s non-fiction book Wall: The Inside Story of Divided Berlin (1989) shows that there were sources other than the SED intercept and the BND intelligence that predicted the closing of the sector borders in Berlin.

 - On Wednesday 9 August, four days prior to the construction of the Wall, Colonel Ernest Von Pawel, the Chief of the U.S. Military Liaison Mission to the Commander Group of Soviet Forces Germany predicted the construction of a wall at the weekly meeting of the Berlin Watch Committee, but he had no hard evidence to back up his prediction.